 Welcome!
-I am a Post-Doctoral Fellow at UC San Diego’s School of Global Policy and Strategy (GPS).
+I am a Postdoctoral Scholar at UC San Diego’s School of Global Policy and Strategy (GPS).

 I am interested in International Security, especially how and when rising powers provoke counterbalancing behaviors among their neighbors with a focus on China and East Asia.
 My book project theorizes how the rising costs of territorial expansion change the dynamics between rising powers and their neighbors, and explains the current dynamics of East Asian security.
 A stand-alone manuscript from the book project, “China’s Peaceful Rise, After All?
 The Threat of Rising Powers Reconsidered,” received the Best Graduate Student Paper Award from the American Political Science Association (APSA), Foreign Policy section.
 My other ongoing projects include a game-theoretic analysis of military conflicts, examining the arms competition in East Asia, and explaining Japan’s recent defense policy.